haxsaw/hikaru/docs/hikaru-base.rst

   - cls: the class object for the value of the item that was named
   - attrname: the name of the attribute found
-  - path: a list of strings that will take you from object where you did the search to the located item
+  - path: a list of strings (or integer indices) that will take you from object where you did the search to the located item

 get_type_warnings()
 *******************